haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Tiny fey, neutral good
 Armor Class 15 (leather armor) Hit Points 2 (1d4)
 Speed 10 ft., fly 40 ft.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 348

 STR DEX CON
 3 (−4) 18 (+4) 10 (+0)
 INT